-The Red Dog mine and the Pogo mine located in Alaska, U.S.A., the Pend Oreille mine in Washington State, the Pillara mine in Australia and the Antamina mine located in Peru, are our significant assets located outside of Canada.
+The Red Dog mine and the Pogo mine located in Alaska, U.S.A., the Pend Oreille mine in Washington State, the Pillara mine in Australia, the Antamina mine located in Peru and the Quebrada Blanca and Andacollo mines located in Chile are our significant assets located outside of Canada.
 We hold our 22.5% interest in Antamina through our equity interest in the operating company for the mine, CMA.
 We hold a 100% interest in the Red Dog mine, subject to the royalty in favour of NANA described under the heading "Individual Operations - Zinc - Red Dog" above.
 We hold a 50% interest in the Pillara mine at Lennard Shelf.
-The Red Dog, Pend Oreille and Antamina mines accounted for 37% of our 2006 consolidated revenue and, together with Lennard Shelf and Pogo, represented approximately 33% of our total assets as at December 31, 2006.
+We own 76.5% and 90%, respectively, of the Chilean operating companies that own Quebrada Blanca and Andacollo.
+Foreign operations accounted for 42% of our 2007 consolidated revenue and represented approximately 65% of our total assets as at December 31, 2007.